Harshaghera111/Kairos/README.md

 # 🏆 Built For

-Kairos was developed as a submission for the **Coding Ninjas × Google for Developers – VIBEzSHIP 2026 Hackathon**.
+Kairos was developed as a submission for the **Coding Ninjas × Google for Developers – VIBE2SHIP 2026 Hackathon**.

 It showcases practical use of modern Google technologies, including: